 President Rutherford B. Hayes officially opened the White House grounds to local children for egg rolling on Easter Monday in 1878.

 Successive Presidents have continued the tradition of inviting children to the White House Lawn for egg rolling and other activities and entertainment.

 This year, the White House will open the South Lawn to families to enjoy live musical performances, storytelling, and the traditional White House Easter Egg Roll on Monday, April 2, 2018, from 8 a.m. to 5 p.m.
 All guests will enter the event from the Ellipse and will go through a security screening process.
 Consult a map of the White House area for more details on entering this 1600 Pennsylvania Avenue attraction.

 Tickets are distributed free of charge via an online lottery system, allowing guests from across the United States to participate.
-All attendees must have a ticket.
-The 2017 ticket lottery has closed.
+All attendees must have a ticket, and the 2018 ticket lottery has already closed.

 History of the White House Easter Egg Roll

-Since 1987 the event's theme has been inscripted on each egg, and by 1989 George and Barbara Bush added their facsimile signatures.
-Today the official eggs are given one to a child (under 12) as they leave the South Lawn.
+Since 1987, the event's theme has been inscribed on each egg, and by 1989 George and Barbara Bush added their facsimile signatures.
+Today the official eggs are given out to each child (under 12) as they leave the South Lawn.